senanu/b40/docs/labs/R/r_faq.md

 [1]  8  8 14 14 16 18
 ```

-The same can be done for most operators.
+The same can be done for most operators (Multiplication (*), Addition (+), Subtraction (-), Division (/)).
 We can also use functions, such as taking the natural or base 10 logarithms of each value in the vector:

 ```
 nat.log <- log(dat$speed)